iagotito/oss-template/README.md

 # oss template

-Guides to contribute to this project.
+Template to an open source repository.